vorpalnet/blade/IAM.md

 authenticates.
 Read this for what they are allowed to do afterwards.

 > Status: the access-control layer described in §3 and §4 ships in the framework
 > jar and is unit-tested.
-The identity provider integration in §2 is deployment
+The identity provider integration in §2 ships in the
-> configuration with one item still to confirm against Oracle's documentation,
+> framework jar too and was proven end to end against an OCI IAM identity domain
+> on 2026-09-08: a reviewer with no account on the platform signed in through the
-> marked below. §6 is design, not code.
+> domain and was shown every recording the reviewer rule grants. §6 is design,
+> not code.

 ---